-One of the best things you can do for your yoga practice is to design a yoga room.
-One room of your entirely dedicate to that thing called yoga that we all know and love.
+One of the best things you can do for your yoga practice is to create a yoga room at home.
+One room of your entirely dedicate to youor practice.

 Personally I need a space at home where I can do nothing but yoga and meditation.
 It gives me a way to escape, to chill, to unwind, you know?